-Contemporary post-modern man does understand what man is.
-Through its presence in the internet world, Pemptousia, with its spirit of respect for beauty that characterizes it, wishes to contribute to the presentation of a better meaning of life for man, to the search for the ontological dimension of man, and to the awareness of the unfathomable mystery of man who is always in Christ in the process of becoming, of man who is in the image of divine beauty.
+People in today’s post-mdern world do not understand what the human person is.
+Through its presence on the Internet and in the spirit of respect for beauty that characterizes it, Pemptousia wishes to make a contribution towards offering people a more meaningful life, towards the search for our ontological dimension. and to the awareness of the unfathomable mystery of man who is always in Christ in the process of becoming, of man who is in the image of divine beauty.
 And the beauty of man springs from the beauty of the Triune God.
 In the end, “beauty will save the world”.

 The responsibility for the planning, development, management and the publication coordination of the Pemptousia web pages in all languages is that of the digital planning advisor of the association of the Friends of Vatopaidi Monastery, the Institute of Research, Preservation and Advancement of Spiritual and Cultural Traditions “Saint Maximos the Greek”.